 Sea Scout Ships meet weekly or every other week.
 Sailing Trips, white water rafting, scuba diving, and other activities that Sea Scouts decide to participate in will occur throughout the year.
 Many ships will participate in one event or activity per month.

-Every dollar of the national membership fee goes to the National Council of the Boy Scouts of America to handle the cost of essential services for those participating in approved Scouting activities, program resources, safety standards, youth protection and personal safety training, and services to councils nationwide to sustain Scouting.
-Learn more about the fees.
+Each Ship determines the dues per year for its participants, based on its annual activity budget.
+Part of the cost includes a national membership fee that goes to the National Council of the Boy Scouts of America to handle the cost of essential services for those participating in approved Scouting activities, program resources, safety standards, youth protection and personal safety training, and services to councils nationwide to sustain Scouting.
+In addition, a Ship’s costs also include funds for its individual activities, including campouts, excursions, materials, and other expenses.
+Lastly, each youth must buy a uniform (which they can wear for multiple years while in Sea Scouting).
+On average, the annual Ship dues are between $200 and $300 per year, and a uniform costs approximately $75.

-Scouting is a volunteer-led program.
-Parents are welcome and encouraged to get involved as a pack leader or volunteer.
+Like other Scouting programs, Sea Scouting is a volunteer-led program.
+Parents are welcome and encouraged to get involved as a Ship leader or volunteer.
 By serving as a leader you can help influence the kind of adults Scouts grow to be.
 Many tools, resources, and training programs are available to assist volunteers in becoming effective leaders and enjoy their experience.

 Advancement Resources can be found here.